 Method 3: Update BIOS

 Updating BIOS to the latest version may help fix the Dell AC power adapter not recognizing issue.
 You can download the latest BIOS version from Dell’s official website and then install it for your laptop.
-Generally, the steps to update BIOS, you can refer to the instructions on Dell’s official website.
+Generally, the steps to update BIOS can be found on your machine manual or the manufacturer’s website.

 Warning: Modifying BIOS incorrectly may cause serious system issues.
 It can even prevent your laptop from booting.
 So ensure you know what you’re doing.
 If you’re not sure, it’s recommended you contact Dell support or other IT support for further assistance.

 Method 4: Troubleshoot hardware issues

 If none of the above methods works, it can be a hardware issue.
 The AC power adapter, the computer’s AC adapter port or the motherboard may be damaged.